 Where to Stay in Barcelona

-This city is filled with fantastic hotels, hostels, and rental apartments, at a variety of budgets.
-I’ve written my own insider’s guide to Barcelona’s best hotels here— check it out!
+This city is filled with fantastic hotels, hostels, and rental apartments at a variety of budgets.
+I've written my own insider's guide to Barcelona's best hotels—check it out!

-If you are planning to visit Barcelona we’d love to have you join one of our Barcelona food tours or Barcelona tapas tours.
+If you're planning to visit Barcelona, we’d love to have you join one of our Barcelona food tours.
 Our tours are unforgettable experiences where you’ll try different local foods and wines at a variety of traditional, family-run establishments.
-Between bites, you will learn plenty about Barcelona’s unique culture, cuisine, history, and politics.
-We currently offer multiple fantastic tours (and I’m not just saying that because I helped design them!).
-They really capture the soul and identity of Barcelona, and are a lot of fun!
-You can reserve spots online here: book Barcelona food tour.
+Between bites, you'll learn plenty about Barcelona's unique culture, cuisine, history, and politics.